 Assisted suicide activists have slowly been gaining traction in the United States.
 In February, Washington Monthly wrote a piece titled, “Why Democrats Should Become the Party of Medically Assisted Dying,” trying to mainstream the idea.
 Over the past decade or so, nine Democratic-led legislatures have legalized assisted suicide in their states.

-In 2022, Oregon declared it unconstitutional to refuse assisted suicide to people from other states willing to travel there to be killed.
+In 2022, Oregon declared it unconstitutional to refuse assisted suicide to people from other states willing to travel there to die.
 This effectively makes everyone in the United States eligible for that state’s suicide regime.

 Death With Dignity, a public advocacy group, spent hundreds of thousands of dollars lobbying for the cause in 2021.